-Do you think people are going to your LMS or LXP to ask questions about their problems?
+Let me ask you this, do you think people are accessing your LMS or LXP to ask questions about their problems?

 So, the question begs, why aren’t we doing more to connect people with what they need through these platforms?

 I mean, if these platforms (along with emails) are the most popular avenues for people to seek answers, and thus knowledge.

 Then surely as learning teams, we should be integrating tech which supports people to be connected with the potenital answers to their questions in these spaces.

 I feel like a lot of teams in the people development world are missing out on a golden opportunity to connect people with the right stuff through collaboration platforms.